 I was born and raised in Chicago, surrounded by an extended family that included 49 first cousins!
-My grandparents emigrated from Eastern Europe and raised large families poor in resources but rich in determination.
-Family, faith and my husband gave me the strength to complete a Master’s at Rush University in order to practice as a Family Nurse Practitioner.
+My grandparents emigrated from Eastern Europe and raised large families who were poor in resources but rich in determination.
+Family, faith and my husband gave me the strength to complete a master’s degree at Rush University in Chicago in order to practice as a family nurse practitioner.

-When not enjoying work, you will find me in quiet solitude.
-If not home alone, I might be spending time with my husband of 38+ years, one of three incredible daughters or six grandchildren.
-I take delight in being called “Nana”, lap swimming, walking long distances and/or enjoying Central Oregon.
+When I’m not at work, you will usually find me either enjoying quiet solitude at home, or spending time with my husband of many years or one of our three incredible daughters and six grandchildren.
+I take delight in being called “Nana,” and in lap swimming, walking long distances and enjoying Central Oregon.

 Specialty: Behavioral Health